google/transit/gtfs/spec/en/reference.md

 This section defines terms that are used throughout this document.

+* **Field designations**
-* **Field required** - The field column must be included in your feed, and a value must be provided for each record.
-Some required fields permit an empty string as a value.
-To enter an empty string, just omit any text between the commas for that field.
+    -   **Field required** - The field column must be included, and a value must be provided for each row.
+Some required fields permit an empty string (see below) as a value.
+	-	**Conditionally required** - The field must be provided and defined in specified circumstances in order to support consuming application features.
+	- 	**Field optional** - The field column may be omitted.
+If you choose to include an optional column, each row must have a value for that column.
+You may include an empty string as a value for rows that do not have values for the column.
+Some optional fields permit an empty string (see below) as a value.
+	- 	**Dataset unique** - The field contains a value that maps to a single distinct row within the column.
+For example, if a route is assigned the ID **1A**, then no other route may use that route ID.
+However, you may assign the ID **1A** to a location because locations are a different type of row than routes.
+	- 	**Primary key** - The field contains a value that uniquely identifies rows within a table.
+These fields can contain any allowed unicode characters (see file requirements).
+These values are not intended to be shown in customer-facing applications.
+* **Empty string** - To enter an empty string, just omit any text between the commas for that field.
 Note that 0 is interpreted as "a string of value 0", and is not an empty string.
-Please see the field definition for details.
-* **Field optional** - The field column may be omitted from your feed.
-If you choose to include an optional column, each record in your feed must have a value for that column.
-You may include an empty string as a value for records that do not have values for the column.
-Some optional fields permit an empty string as a value.
-To enter an empty string, just omit any text between the commas for that field.
-Note that 0 is interpreted as "a string of value 0", and is not an empty string.
-* **Dataset unique** - The field contains a value that maps to a single distinct entity within the column.
-For example, if a route is assigned the ID **1A**, then no other route may use that route ID.
-However, you may assign the ID **1A** to a location because locations are a different type of entity than routes.
+* **Foreign key** - The field references a **primary key** from another file.
+References are denoted as _filename.fieldname_
+* **Data types**
+	-	**Boolean** - A value that must be either 0 (False) or 1 (True)
+	-	**Integer** - A whole number, including 0.
+	-	**Float (Decimal)** - A number that may also include decimal values.
+	-	**Text string** - A string of alphanumeric text.
+	-	**Enum** - Special data type that enables for a variable to be a set of predefined constants.
+The variable must be equal to one of the values that have been predefined for it.
+	-	**Date** - A value formatted as YYYY-MM-DD.
+Based on ISO-8601.
+	-	**Time** - - A value formatted as HH:MM:SS.
+Based on ISO-8601.
+	-	**Timezone** - Refer to http://en.wikipedia.org/wiki/List_of_tz_zones for a list of valid values.
+Timezone names never contain the space character but may contain an underscore.
+	-	**URL** - A URL provided in a GTFS dataset must be fully qualified URL that includes http:// or https://, and any special characters in the URL must be correctly escaped.
+See http://www.w3.org/Addressing/URL/4_URI_Recommentations.html for a description of how to create fully qualified URL values.
+	-	**Hexadecimal string** - A six character string used to represent color.
+No leading "#" is used.
+Refer to https://htmlcolorcodes.com/ to generate a valid value.
+	-	**Language** -
+	-	**Currency value** - A **Float (Decimal)** value with no more than four digits after the decimal.
+	-	**Currency code** - Refer to https://en.wikipedia.org/wiki/ISO_4217 for a list of valid values.
+Must be three letters long with no space characters or special characters.

 ## Feed Files